-Absences: In case of absence from school, a written statement indicating the date and reason for your child's absence is required on the day he/she returns to school.
-If the reason for the absence is an infectious illness or a hospital stay, the child must have a note from a doctor stating that he or she may return to school.
+Absences: School must be notified via email about the reason for your child's absence on the first day of his/her absence.
+If the reason for the absence is an infectious illness or a hospital stay that does not connect to COVID-19, the child must have a note from a doctor before she/he returns to school.
 The school nurse will contact a parent if necessary.